-The Draft RP/EA covers three primary watersheds including the Upper Black, Meramec, and Upper St. Francis River watersheds which have been injured by the release of hazardous substances from the VT (Figure 2).
+The Final RP/EA covers three primary watersheds including the Upper Black, Meramec, and Upper St. Francis River watersheds which have been injured by the release of hazardous substances from the VT (Figure 2).
 In addition to the hazardous substances released from hard rock mining, environmental stressors in the VT also include other point source pollutants and industrial wastes, inadequately treated sewage, and agricultural and urban run-off and erosion from poor sedimentation control.

 Evaluation of environmental stressors are important when selecting restoration projects and areas to identify and prioritize areas within the watershed most in need of restoration, areas most at risk, where restoration will be most likely to succeed, etc. Environmental stressors are also considered in the evaluation of injury when establishing the baseline conditions of the area.
 Summary information about Southeast Missouri Ozarks' physical, biological, and socioeconomic resources is contained in Section 4 of the SEMORRP.
 Summary information about the Black River, Meramec River, and St. Francis River Watersheds of the Southeast Missouri Ozarks, including physical resources (geology, topography, soil, surface water, and groundwater), aquatic habitat, and biological resources, including sensitive species, is contained in Appendix D of the SEMORRP.
-Areas particularly relevant to the proposed restoration projects in the Black River Watershed include the sub-watersheds of the Middle and West Fork of the Black River, Logan Creek and adjacent sub-watersheds.
-In the Meramec River, relevant areas include the sub-watersheds of Huzzah Creek, Courtois Creek and the adjacent headwaters of the Meramec.
-Relevant areas in the St. Francis River Watershed include Big Creek and its tributaries.
+Areas particularly relevant to the Selected restoration projects in the Black River Watershed include the sub-watersheds of the Middle and West Fork of the Black River, Logan Creek and adjacent sub-watersheds.
+In the Meramec River, relevant areas include the sub-watersheds include Big Creek and its tributaries.